bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

   staleWhileRevalidate?: boolean; // Revalidate in the background when cached features turn stale to avoid latency in the UI (default: false) staleTimeMs?: number; // at initialization time features are loaded from the cache unless they have gone stale.
 Defaults to 0 which means the cache is disabled.
 Increase this in the case of a non-SPA expireTimeMs?: number; // In case we're unable to fetch features from Bucket, cached/stale features will be used instead until they expire after `expireTimeMs`.
-Default is 30 days
-};
+Default is 30 days offline?: boolean; // Use the SDK in offline mode.
+Offline mode is useful during testing and local development };
 ```